 - Visual Charts: Use sticker charts or visual aids to celebrate milestones.
 These tools can motivate children and provide a clear visual of their progress.

 - Regular Reviews: Schedule regular check-ins with an occupational therapist to discuss progress and modify strategies accordingly.
-For more effective strategies, explore proprioceptive activities.
+For a more effective approach, explore proprioceptive activities.

 Empathetic tracking guarantees a supportive environment for learning.